jdittrich/userNeedResearchBook/text/allURBook.md

 \
 \

-The structure of my analysis looked linke that (the main list points are main headlines, the indented sub-lists are second-order headlines):
+The structure of my analysis looked like that (the main list points are titles of groups-of-groups, the indented sub-lists are group titles):

 -   Inspiration
 	-   Review previous projects